qpython-android/qpython/qpython-docs/source/en/guide_androidhelpers.rst

    Displays a list of contacts to pick from

+   :return: A map of result values

 .. py:function:: pickPhone()

    Displays a list of phone numbers to pick from

+   :return: The selected phone number

 .. py:function:: contactsGetAttributes()

    Returns a List of all possible attributes for contacts

+   :return: a List of contacts as Maps

 .. py:function:: contactsGetIds()